ethereum/go-ethereum/docs/getting-started/consensus-clients.md

 description: Instructions for connecting Geth to a consensus client
 ---

 Geth is an [execution client](https://ethereum.org/en/glossary/#execution-client).
 Historically, an execution client alone was enough to run a full Ethereum node.
-However, ever since Ethereum swapped from [proof-of-work](https://ethereum.org/en/developers/docs/consensus-mechanisms/pow) (PoW) to [proof-of-stake](https://ethereum.org/en/developers/docs/consensus-mechanisms/pos) (PoS) based consensus, Geth has needed to be coupled to another piece of software called a ["consensus client"](https://ethereum.org/en/glossary/#consensus-client).
+However, since Ethereum swapped from [proof-of-work](https://ethereum.org/en/developers/docs/consensus-mechanisms/pow) (PoW) to [proof-of-stake](https://ethereum.org/en/developers/docs/consensus-mechanisms/pos) (PoS) based consensus, Geth needs to be coupled to another piece of software called a ["consensus client"](https://ethereum.org/en/glossary/#consensus-client).

 There are five consensus clients available, all of which connect to Geth in the same way.
 This page will outline how Geth can be set up with a consensus client to form a complete Ethereum node.